sparkflows/sparkflows-docs/docs/processors/HBase/savehbase.rst

-HBaseLoad
+SaveHBase
 ==========

-Loads all the rows in the incoming DataFrame onto HBase using the specific field mapping
+Saves all the rows in the incoming DataFrame onto HBase using the specific field mapping

 Type
 ----------